ctschroeder/tutorials/add-omeka-items.md

 Omeka is one of the most popular programs designed to create digital archives.
 Programmers, academics, and librarians at George Mason University created it and maintain it.

-Most of the sites you visited in class for this unit used Omeka!
+Many of the sites you visited in class used Omeka!

 The creators of Omeka maintain robust [documentation for Omeka online](https://omeka.org/classic/docs/).
 You can also visit an online [showcase of projects using Omeka](https://omeka.org/classic/showcase/).

 ## 1. Find at least TWO archives to add to our archive of archives

-In this unit of our course, we are talking a lot about digital archives.
-For this assignment, we will be collaboratively contributing to a digital archive of archives.
-So, the digital Shelley-Godwin Archives we studied collected digitized papers by Shelley and Godwin.
-Our Archive of Archives will collect other digital archives.

-Find at least TWO archives you want to include.
-Maybe it's a physical archive.
-Maybe it's a fictional archive (like the Star Wars Imperial archive).
-Maybe it's a digital archive.
-Whatever you want.

-At least ONE archive must be something new -- not something on the syllabus for the course.

-You can add a web link to digital archive, a photograph of a physical archive, or just enter a physical or fictional archive without a link or photo.
+In class we all read a text that will be the basis of our Omeka exhibit(s).
+(For 2021, the Martyrdoms of Perpetua and Felicitas).

+Find at least three objects that will help you address the questions and issues we discussed in class about the text.
+  - Be sure you can authenticate the item -- is the source reliable, why?
+  - Do you have permission to use the item in our exhibit?
+What is the license -- is there one?
+Is there some other statement?
+  - Bookmark, save, make notes on your items

+You can add an object in a museum, a book/letter/document/film of or about the text we read, photographs of relevant sites, etc. Be creative!

-## 2. Watch the videos
+## 2. Optional: Watch the videos

 If you've never used Omeka, [watch this Introduction to Omeka](https://www.youtube.com/watch?v=tii2aL7cMBE) created by the Duke University Wired!
 Lab. **It's only 5 minutes: watch it!**